What is a digital experience platform?

 Digital experience platforms are the powerhouses of digital transformation.
 When companies look to overhaul their processes with digital tools, it’s rarely doable with small, piecemeal solutions.
 Instead, digital transformation requires a fundamental shift in thinking across the entire organization.

 Imagine a house, and think about how you might go about making it more eco-friendly.
 Putting solar panels on the roof will help, but if the house is old and inefficient then you might never really feel the benefit.
-But if you were to strip the house back to its bare bones and replace the wiring, insulation, and energy supply, suddenly that house efficiency is through the roof.
+If you were to strip the house back to its bare bones and replace the wiring, insulation, and energy supply, efficiency would go through the roof.

 It’s the same principle for businesses; a full digital transformation is a bigger process, but the results will be worth the effort.
 A digital experience platform is that insulation and wiring; it needs to be integrated right at the heart of the business.